alvaropinar/My-Webpage/internet-security.md

 <p>Network security combines multiple layers of defenses at the edge and in the network.
 Each network security layer implements policies and controls.
 Authorized users gain access to network resources, but malicious actors are blocked from carrying out exploits and threats.</p>
 <h3>How do I benefit from network security?</h3>
 <p>Digitization has transformed our world.
 How we live, work, play, and learn have all changed.
 Every organization that wants to deliver the services that customers and employees demand must protect its network.
 Network security also helps you protect proprietary information from attack.
 Ultimately it protects your reputation.</p>
+<h2>Network Protocoles</h2>
+  <p>A network protocol is an established set of rules that determine how data is transmitted between different devices in the same network.
+Essentially, it allows connected devices to communicate with each other, regardless of any differences in their internal processes, structure or design.
+Network protocols are the reason you can easily communicate with people all over the world, and thus play a critical role in modern digital communications.</p>
+  <p>Similar to the way that speaking the same language simplifies communication between two people, network protocols make it possible for devices to interact with each other because of predetermined rules built into devices’ software and hardware.
+Neither local area networks (LAN) nor wide area networks (WAN) could function the way they do today without the use of network protocols.</p>
+  <h2>Digital Certificates and Certificate Authorities</h2>
+  <h3>Digital Certificate</h3>
+  <p>A Digital Certificate is an electronic "password" that allows a person, organizaion to exchange data securely over the Internet using the public key infrastructure (PKI).
+Digital Certificate is also known as a public key certificate or identity certificate.</p>
+  <h3>Certificate authorities</h3>
+  <p>or Certificate Authorities / CAs, issue Digital Certificates.
+Digital Certificates are verifiable small data files that contain identity credentials to help websites, people, and devices represent their authentic online identity (authentic because the CA has verified the identity).
+CAs play a critical role in how the Internet operates and how transparent, trusted transactions can take place online.
+CAs issue millions of Digital Certificates each year</p>